Introduction to SpinningUniverse.com

 2) It explains why even at the outset of star formation and its satellite bodies that are embedded in the protoplanetary disk, the same counterclockwise axial rotation is manifested by the disk and all the bodies that are generated by it.

-3) It explains why all motion mechanics in the universe are generated and continue in perpetuity in all bodies and how order is maintained in the cosmos, by directing such motions in only one direction.
+3) It explains how all motion mechanics in the universe are generated and continue in perpetuity in all bodies and how order is maintained in the cosmos, by directing such motions in only one direction.
 This eliminates the need for invoking imaginary forces such as negative energy, dark energy and so on.

 4) It teaches us how the celestial bodies attain spherical shape and generate electromagnetism.